Are you back from being abroad and struggling with post-travel blues?

 What you’re going through is completely normal.
-The good news is that there are things you can do to make the experience better!
-Here are nine tips for making re-entry and reverse culture shock after being abroad a (more) positive experience:
+Recognizing this is the first step The good news is that there are things you can do to feel better!
+Here are nine tips for making re-entry and reverse culture shock after traveling abroad a (more) positive and meaningful experience:

-- FIGURE OUT who you are now.
-Who are you, now that you’ve had an amazing experience abroad?
-What do you want your life to be like, now that you’ve lived and traveled abroad?
-This is the best starting place for finding your Re-Entry Relaunch.
+Who are you, now that you’ve had that life-changing travel experience?
+What do you want your life to be like now that you’ve traveled abroad?

-- FIND someone to talk with who understands what you’re going through.
-Our Re-Entry Relaunchers Unite!
-Facebook group is a great place to start!
+Our Re-entry Roadmap Facebook group is a great place to start!

-- REFLECT on what you’ve learned about yourself, your home, and the world.
+5. REFLECT on what you’ve learned about yourself, your home, and the world.

 How has traveling abroad changed your perspectives?